 Welfare

-A welfare tent will be available for all customers, 24 hours between event open and close.
-Our welfare team are happy to help with any issues from providing suncream and a cup of tea to aiding in finding your lost child, and have a huge amount of experience in dealing with a wide range of issues.
+Our Welfare tent is be available for all customers, 24 hours between the event open and close.
+Our trained welfare team are happy to help with any issues from providing suncream and a cup of tea to aiding in finding your lost child, and have a huge amount of experience in dealing with a wide range of issues.
+It is located next to the Medical Tent and will be clearly signposted, and listed on our festival map.

 Whilst the site offers plenty of open spaces, it is important to note that crowds may build up in certain areas.
 For those with mental health, emotional or sensory issues, the sounds, lights, smells and crowds of a festival have the potential to be difficult.